kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 The static policy is used to reduce latency or improve performance.
 If you want to move system daemons or interrupt processing to dedicated cores, the obvious way is use the `reservedSystemCPUs` option.
 But in current implementation this isolation is implemented only for guaranteed pods with integer CPU requests not for burstable and best-effort pods (and guaranteed pods with fractional CPU requests).
 Admission is only comparing the cpu requests against the allocatable cpus.
 Since the cpu limit are higher than the request, it allows burstable and best-effort pods to use up the capacity of `reservedSystemCPUs` and cause host OS services to starve in real life deployments.
-Custom CPU allocation policies deployed as NRI plugins (e.g. Balloons) can separate infrastructure and workload into different CPU pools but they require extra software, additional tuning and reduced CPU pool size could affect performance of multi-threaded processes.

 ### Goals
  * Align scheduler and node view for Node Allocatable (total - reserved).